More than 400 cases of new Omicron sub-variant found in England

 More than 400 cases of a new Omicron sub-variant have been identified in England.

-The UK Health Security Agency has described Omicron BA.2 as a “variant under investigation”.
+The UK Health Security Agency (UKHSA) has described Omicron BA.2 as a “variant under investigation”.

 So far, 426 infections have been confirmed in England.